lingui/js-lingui/docs/tools/translation-io.rst

 or DeepL), context, discussion and history.

-Keyboard shortcuts allow translators to stay focused on their work, visual hints indicates when something went wrong like a missing interpolated variable or HTML tag.
+Keyboard shortcuts allow translators to stay focused on their work, visual hints indicate when something went wrong, for example when an interpolated variable or HTML tag is missing.

 .. image:: https://translation.io/gifs/lingui/translation-interface.gif
    :alt: Elegant Translation Process on Translation.io